Products

 • Replace it regularly — Replace the toothpaste with a fresh tube once it’s past its expiration date.

-• To soothe burns and insect bites — Apply toothpaste topically to burns and itchy insect bites.
-One of the primary ingredients in toothpaste is eucalyptus oil, which can have a calming effect and has anti-microbial properties.4
+Additionally, toothpaste can be used on topical burns and insect bites.
+One of the main ingredients in toothpaste is eucalyptus oil, which can have calming and antimicrobial properties.

 All NewMouth content is medically reviewed and fact-checked by a licensed dentist or orthodontist to ensure the information is factual, current, and relevant.